 Vailed as many things- conservation, tradition, bringing people and animals together, rehabilitation- the truth remains the same: zoos and aquariums are our way of asserting the belief that animals are ours to own, breed, and ultimately imprison for human entertainment and financial gains.

-The zoos included in this project so far are: Bronx Zoo (New York City, NY), Claws 'n' Paws Wild Animal Park (Wayne County, PA), The Maryland Zoo in Baltimore (Baltimore, MD), Metro Richmond Zoo (Mosley, VA), Nashville at Grassmere (Nashville, TN), National Zoological Park (Washington D.C.), Philadelphia Zoo (Philadelphia, PA), Palm Beach Zoo (West Palm Beach, FL), Plumpton Park Zoo (Rising Sun, MD), Rosamond Gifford Zoo (Syracuse, NY), Turtle Back Zoo (West Orange, NJ)
+The zoos included in this project so far are: Bronx Zoo (New York City, NY), Cape May County Park & Zoo (Cape May, NJ), Claws 'n' Paws Wild Animal Park (Wayne County, PA), The Maryland Zoo in Baltimore (Baltimore, MD), Metro Richmond Zoo (Mosley, VA), Nashville at Grassmere (Nashville, TN), National Zoological Park (Washington D.C.), Philadelphia Zoo (Philadelphia, PA), Palm Beach Zoo (West Palm Beach, FL), Plumpton Park Zoo (Rising Sun, MD), Rosamond Gifford Zoo (Syracuse, NY), Toronto Zoo (Toronto, Canada), Turtle Back Zoo (West Orange, NJ)

 Any individual or organization advocating for animals is welcome to use any of these images for free.
 I just require that they be credited to "Bridget Laudien Photography" wherever they are used (Facebook, Instagram, Pinterest, etc).
 If you would like high-resolution images, please contact me.